-What support will be available for my child's overall well-being?
+What wellbeing support will be available for my child?

-We are a fully inclusive school; we welcome diversity.
-All staff believe that children having high self-esteem is crucial to their wellbeing.
-We have a caring, understanding team looking after the children.
+We are a fully inclusive school and welcome diversity.
+All staff believe that children having their basic needs met and developing high self-esteem are crucial to their wellbeing.
+We pride ourselves on the dedicated, caring, highly-skilled staff that support your children.